top of page

 Data Breach Procedure

-Any data breeches will be reported to the data subject(s) within 72 hours of the educational psychologist becoming aware of the breach.
-Where appropriate, the Information Commissioner’s Office (ICO) will also be informed of the breach.
+Any data breeches will be dealt with as recommended by the Information Commissioner’s Office (ICO).
+Where appropriate a breach will be reported to the data subject(s) within 72 hours of the educational psychologist becoming aware.

 Contact Details